 🛡️ Our Foundation’s History

-The Friends of Buffalo Creek Foundation was established in 2021 as a 501(c)(3) nonprofit, originally dedicated to supporting the Buffalo Creek Academy Charter School and its after-school programming—particularly the Buffalo Creek Cadet Squadron.
-For four years, the foundation played a key role in nurturing both the school community and the cadet squadron.
+The Friends of Buffalo Creek Foundation was established in August 2021 as a 501(c)(3) nonprofit, originally dedicated to supporting the Buffalo Creek Academy Charter School and its after-school programming—particularly the Buffalo Creek Academy Cadet Squadron, NY824 (chartered Oct 2022).
+For four years, the foundation played a key role in nurturing both the school community and the after-school programs.

-However, when the charter school closed in March 2025 due to non-renewal by the SUNY Board of Trustees, the foundation seamlessly pivoted.
-It refocused its mission entirely on the Buffalo Creek Cadet Squadron, transforming it into a multi-school after-school program serving students across Buffalo.
+However, when the charter school closed in March 2025 after the SUNY Board of Trustees declined to renew its charter, the foundation seamlessly pivoted.
+It refocused its mission entirely on youth leadership development, sponsoring multiple Civil Air Units, transforming it into a multi-school after-school program serving students across Buffalo.

-Today, the foundation continues its youth and leadership development mission through the Civil Air Patrol unit.
-Under its umbrella, Path Carver Transportation Services ensures cadets have reliable transportation for after-school, summer, and weekend activities.
-Since its inception, the Friends of Buffalo Creek Foundation has positively impacted over 300 students by offering robust after-school and leadership opportunities throughout the Buffalo area.
+Today, the foundation ensures cadets have reliable transportation for after-school, summer, and weekend activities.
+Since its inception, the Friends of Buffalo Creek Foundation has positively impacted over 300 students by offering robust after-school STEM and leadership development opportunities throughout the urban Buffalo area.

 🛡️ Our Supported Unit’s History